Coming home to Croome

 On the death of the 11th Earl in 2002 and the subsequent sale of Earls Croome Court, it became necessary for the Croome Heritage Trustees to find a new home for the porcelain, furniture and family portraits which had been retained.

-Until recently many of these items (around 1200) have been stored and exhibited at Kelmarsh Hall in Northamptonshire.
+Until recently many of these items (around 1,200) had been stored and exhibited at Kelmarsh Hall in Northamptonshire.

 The collection comes home

-From the start of 2017 the Croome treasures have been returning, staff and volunteers have brought the items back to the house cataloguing everything using the National Trust Collection Management System.
+Since 2017 the Croome treasures have been returning; staff and volunteers have brought the items back to the house cataloguing everything using the National Trust Collection Management System.

 The objects that have returned include an incredibly important collection of Vincennes, Sevres and Meissen porcelain which are on display in our Golden Box in the Dining Room.